What ‘Done’ Looks Like: Defining Project Success

 Project-Management

 Projects fail for all kinds of reasons—but one of the quietest killers is lost requirements.
 You gather the needs, document them carefully… and somehow, a few never make it into the final product.
-Enter the Requirements Traceability Matrix (RTM)—a simple yet powerful tool that helps you track each requirement from start to finish, ensuring nothing slips through the cracks.

 Read More